mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 A collection of chains spanning the whole tree, with a "deepest chain" starting at a given location.

 ---
-# The Basic Idea - assumptions
+# Basic assumptions
-1. A migratory chain occupies one location at a time.
+1. A migratory chain occupies one location at a time ("propensity to migrate" passed location to location).
-2. When a chain moves from its location, a new chain starts in its place.
+2. A chain corresponds with a mass population movement.
+When a chain moves from its location to a new one, a new chain starts in its place.
 3. Migratory chains move to new locations at random times, according to an Exponential/Poisson density.
 4. Each migratory chain is unique in that it has its own parameters.
 ---